Understand and use sequence, selection, and iteration

 3.3 The do-while Loop

-The do-while loop is similar to the while loop, but the code block is executed at least once, regardless of the initial condition.
+The do-while loop is similar to the while loop, but the code block is executed at least once before the condition is checked.

 Syntax: